notofonts/sinhala/fontbakery/googlefonts-NotoSerifSinhala-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:

-	- less

-	- braceleft
+	- endash

-	- numbersign
+	- asterisk

-	- three
+	- emdash

-	- plus
+	- six

 	- percent

+	- parenright

-	- two
+	- one

-	- seven
+	- uni00A0

-	- exclam
+	- underscore

-	- emdash
+	- eight

 	- And 36 more.